The Screen Hardship Fund is now closed.

 About the fund

-This fund has been provided by Scottish Government to support freelance screen practitioners working in all parts of Scotland’s screen sector who are experiencing immediate financial hardship due to the loss of income as a result of the COVID-19 pandemic.
+This fund has been provided by Scottish Government to support freelance screen practitioners working in all parts of Scotland’s screen sector, as well as professional photographers, who are experiencing immediate financial hardship due to the loss of income as a result of the COVID-19 pandemic.
 The fund is part of Scottish Government’s £5m commitment to support creative freelancers who are experiencing hardship due to lost income from work and/or practice in the creative sector due to COVID-19 that is being distributed by Creative Scotland and external partners.

 This fund offers a one-off bursary to those who are most deeply impacted and disadvantaged by the cancellation of work due to the emergency situation.
 The overriding priorities for this programme are to retain a vital workforce within Scotland’s screen sector which is at risk as a result of COVID-19 and to offer support to those who have been unable to access direct support to date.

 This includes practitioners who operate using a personal service company (PSC) or ‘loan-out’ type structure, sole traders and PAYE freelancers.
 In this instance we will be working in partnership with Bectu Vision who are supporting the Screen Scotland team as external assessors.
 Bectu Vision will be supporting us to check eligibility and process requests as we are expecting a high demand for this fund.